7 day healthy meal planner

 We've redone this Pacific favourite to help you serve up a healthier version with chicken.

 This healthy vegetarian recipe is a good introduction to chickpeas for the family.
-It's an excellent warmer on a cold day and great as leftovers for lunch the next day.
+It's an excellent warmer on a cold day and great as leftovers the next day.

 Want to encourage the kids to help in the kitchen?
 Get them cooking some roast chicken drumsticks with their choice of vegetables on the side.